JDevProjects/Netflix-Analysis/README.md

 **Key Insights for Stakeholders:**
 1. Content Growth Over Time
 - Dramatic increase in titles added starting around 2015, with movies generally outpacing TV shows.
-- Growth peaks around 2018–2019, followed by a noticeable decline in 2020 due to COVID-19 production delays.
+- Growth peaks around 2018–2019, followed by a noticeable decline in 2020 possibly due to COVID-19 production delays.

 2. Genre Popularity
 - International Movies, Dramas, Comedies, and International TV Shows were the most added titles by genre.